peace-adamu/LITA-Project-Sales-Performance-Analysis-for-a-Retail-Store/README.md

 ![ps2](https://github.com/user-attachments/assets/5b7d3160-c03c-4779-a3f0-aa36e943e0c0)

 ### Discussion of Pivot Table Results: Total Sales by Region
 The pivot table provides a summary of total sales by region, detailing both the sum of quantities sold and the sum of unit prices.
-Here are the key insights:
+#### Insights:
-#### Overall Performance:
+##### Overall Performance:
 - Total Quantity Sold: 345,000 units
 - Total Revenue: 1,462,500
 ##### Regional Performance: